xvshiting/politic_analysis_paper_2025/README.md

 ## Code

-We have two code files:`province.ipynb` and `country.ipynb` all stored in root directory.
+We have three code files:`province_analysis.py` 、 `country_analysis.py`  and
+`utils.py` all stored in root directory.

+- utils.py: contains common use functions, such as: init_dir, loading stop words.
+- country_analysis.py: contains code analyze country policy materials.
+- province_analysis.py: contains code analyze Shandong Province policy materials.

+This repo also have two ipynb files:`province.ipynb` and `country.ipynb`, they are our intermediate process product which contains code and images.
-These code should be runing under jupyterlab or notebook editors.
+These two ipynb files should be runing under jupyterlab or notebook editors.

 ## output